- The College of Engineering Lecture Capture Service is an automated option for recording most classroom courses and events.

 - Turn off your mobile phone – Radio transmissions from mobile phones can cause a chirping/clicking sound on your recording and/or from the speakers in the room.
 If you must leave the phone on, keep it as far as possible from any microphones and A/V equipment.

 - Avoid using the chalkboard/whiteboard – The camera generally does not pick up writing on the board well enough to be visible on the recording.
 A good alternative is to use the document camera, which can display on the projector anything you write on paper.
-Another option is to use a pen-enabled device such as a Tablet PC to electronically draw to the projector.
-These methods have other advantages, such as being able to start with a partially filled out page, and being able to save and post the writing to C-Tools after class.
+Another option is to use a pen-enabled device such as a tablet PC or iPad to electronically draw to the projector.
+These methods have other advantages, such as being able to start with a partially filled out page, and being able to save and post the writing to Canvas after class.

 - Avoid using a laser pointer – The laser dot is not picked up well by the recorder, and can even be difficult to see in the room.
 A simple alternative is to display the computer’s mouse cursor.